frederickjames/SP-5-V3/Other Modifications/V6 Bracket/README.md

 1. Remove the stock hotend, heatsink fan, and 4010 blower fan mounts from the stock carriage and the extruder.
 2. Attach the [3010 mount](3010%20Mount.3mf) using 2 M3x10 screws from the top.
-3. Clamp the [Front](Front.3mf) and [Back](Back.3mf) around the neck of the Heatsink.
-4. Attach the stock part cooler fan mounts using M3x6 (or M3x8).
+3. Clamp the [Front](Front.3mf) and [Back](Back.3mf) around the neck of the Heatsink and hold in place with the stock part cooler fan mounts using M3x6 (or M3x8).
 Right and left side are different - the nozzle should be lined up roughly with the middle of the fan mount.
 4. Insert the new PTFE tube
     1. Cut a new piece of PTFE tubing.
 My final length is about 60.5 mm, but I would recommend you cut it a bit longer and trim it later.
     2. Place it into the hot end making sure it is firmly seated